210 New Fidelity Ct. Garner, NC 27529

 The treatment options for addressing cosmetic dentistry concerns impacting the appearance and health of your smile have improved dramatically in recent years as materials and techniques have changed and evolved.
 Today’s patients can enjoy a subtle or dramatic smile makeover using advanced treatment options such as porcelain veneers, resulting in natural-looking and lasting outcomes.
-Dr. Matthew Jenne provides patients in the Garner, North Carolina area with affordable porcelain veneers that are customized to meet the unique needs of their smiles.
+Dr. Matthew Jenne provides patients in the Garner, North Carolina area with affordable porcelain veneers customized to meet their smiles’ unique needs.

 Porcelain Veneers in Garner, NC

 Porcelain veneers are ultra-thin shells customized to fit your teeth.
 They are made to cover the front surface of your teeth and are the ultimate solution to a smile makeover with both restorative and cosmetic benefits.
 Dentists utilize porcelain veneers to improve the appearance of one specific tooth or a whole arch of teeth.
-Additionally, they resist stains and reflect light as natural teeth do.
 Dr. Jenne may recommend porcelain veneers to resolve a variety of issues, including:

 Porcelain Veneers Process at Garner Family and Cosmetic Dentistry

-Dr. Jenne will consult with you on what you are looking to improve about your smile with your custom veneers.
+Dr. Jenne will consult with you on what you want to improve about your smile with your custom veneers.
 Afterward, your teeth will be thoroughly evaluated to ensure that porcelain veneers are the best option to meet your needs.
-You should expect two or three visits to our office throughout the entirety of the porcelain veneers process for consultation, tooth preparation, and veneer bonding.
+You should expect two or three visits to our office throughout the porcelain veneer process for consultation, tooth preparation, and veneer bonding.

 The last step in the veneer process is the bonding or the permanent securing of the veneer(s) to your teeth.
-Through the use of special cement and ultraviolet light, Dr. Wingate places the veneer onto your tooth for a permanent solution to your cosmetic and restorative needs.
+Dr. Wingate places the veneer onto your tooth using special cement and ultraviolet light to permanently solve your cosmetic and restorative needs.

 Do porcelain veneers break easily?

-Veneers are strong, however they can break under pressure.
+Veneers are strong; however, they can break under pressure.
 Broken veneers are not common, but cracks and breaks are possible.
+Avoid biting down directly with your veneers, especially on hard or sticky food.
+You should also avoid trying to open packages or anything with your veneers.

 Do porcelain veneers ruin your natural teeth?